 That night we suddenly heard music outside our window and saw a parade going down the street.
 We ran outside to watch and take pictures.
 Every group was dancing- it was the most energetic parade we had ever seen.
 We assumed it was a Halloween parade but soon found out it was the kick off to the multi day celebration of Independence Day.

-On Thursday our guide for Tres Cruces picked us up and drove us out to the park.
+On Thursday our guide for the Tres Cruces hike picked us up and drove us out to the park.
 We were a little unsettled when he started off by making us do calisthenics.
 About halfway through the hike we saw him looking at his cell phone as he wandered up and down the hillsides, completely lost.
 The only time we saw him move fast was when a wild bull charged him.
 When we finally got to the end he collapsed on the ground, freely admitting we were in much better shape.

 We cooked dinner, went down to the massive arts and crafts festival taking place along the Rio Tomebamba and ended the night at Jodoco, a Belgian Brewpub.